getodk/central-backend/docs/api.md

 + Response 403 (application/json)
     + Attributes (Error 403)

-## Project Assignments [/v1//projects/{projectId}/assignments]
+## Project Assignments [/v1/projects/{projectId}/assignments]

 _(introduced: version 0.5)_

-There are _two_ Assignments resources.
-This one, specific to the Project it is nested within, only governs Role assignments to objects within that Project.
+There are multiple Assignments resources.
+This one, specific to the Project it is nested within, only governs Role assignments to that Project.
 Assigning an Actor a Role that grants, for example, a verb `submission.create`, allows that Actor to create a submission anywhere within this Project.
+It is also possible to assign rights only to specific forms for actions related only to that form and its submissions: see the [Form Assignments resource](/reference/forms-and-submissions/'-form-assignments) for information about this.

-The [other Assignments resource](/reference/accounts-and-users/assignments), at the API root, manages Role assignments for all objects across the server.
+The [sitewide Assignments resource](/reference/accounts-and-users/assignments), at the API root, manages Role assignments for all objects across the server.
 Apart from this difference in scope, the introduction to that section contains information useful for understanding the following endpoints.

 There are only one set of Roles, applicable to either scenario.
-There are not a separate set of Roles used only upon Projects.
+There are not a separate set of Roles used only upon Projects or Forms.

 + Parameters
     + projectId: `2` (number, required) - The numeric ID of the Project